wwwaldo/ngw/README.md

 # Things I Should Really Do
 - Input sanitization (ーー;)
-- ???
+- Some component testing (enzyme/jest)
-- Tests
+- Check out storybook for component testing as well
-- Maybe more tests (enzyme?)
+  - may need to migrate to create-react-app to avoid some pain.

 # Your Feedback
 If you're a more experienced dev, I'd love to hear your feedback in the form of an Issue or PR!